Trillium chloropetalum: Description

 Trillium chloropetalum is a perennial, clump-forming herbaceous plant with a thick underground rhizome.
 Like all trilliums, it has a whorl of three bracts (leaves) and a single trimerous flower with 3 sepals, 3 petals, two whorls of 3 stamens each, and 3 carpels fused into a single ovary with 3 stigmas.
-Since its flower has no stalk, T. chloropetalum belongs to subgenus Sessilium, the sessile-flowered trilliums.
+Since its flower has no stalk, T. chloropetalum belongs to subgenus Sessilia, the sessile-flowered trilliums.
 It is one of the largest of all Trillium species, with a scape (stem) from 20 to 70 cm long.
 The bracts are broadly ovate, 7 to 21 cm long and 7 to 18 cm wide, usually with brownish mottling but sometimes unmottled.
 Petal color is highly variable, typically ranging from pale greenish yellow to greenish bronze (or purplish green) to dark purple.
 A variety that lacks yellow pigments has petal colors ranging from white to reddish-purple.
 The flower petals enclose purple stamens, 15 to 30 mm long, and a purple ovary.
 Flowering occurs from late February to early April.

 In the San Francisco Bay Area, a white-petaled form of T. chloropetalum is often confused with T. albidum, which also has white petals.
 The former is distinguished by the purple pigment in its anther connective tissue, a character lacking in T. albidum.

 Taxonomy

 In 1856, John Torrey described Trillium sessile var. chloropetalum based on a specimen collected by John Milton Bigelow two years earlier in the "redwoods" of California.
 At the time, Bigelow was exploring the valleys and tributaries of the Sacramento and San Joaquin rivers, but the precise original location of his specimen remains unknown.
 In 1903, Thomas Jefferson Howell described the species Trillium chloropetalum based on Torrey's variety.
 The epithet chloropetalum means "green-petaled".

-In 1975, John Daniel Freeman published an influential revision of subgenus Sessilium that included the description of a new species Trillium albidum J.D.Freeman and a completely new circumscription of Trillium chloropetalum (Torr.)
+In 1975, John Daniel Freeman published an influential revision of subgenus Sessilia that included the description of a new species Trillium albidum J.D.Freeman and a completely new circumscription of Trillium chloropetalum (Torr.)
 Howell.
 By separating out white-flowered T. albidum, Freeman was able to provide a rational circumscription of T. chloropetalum that includes the following taxa: